 Self-inflating Mattress (SIM)

 Self-inflating mats are foam filled mats with a fitted valve that when opened will draw in air to expand the mat or allow you to push the air out when packing away.
-These come with different coverings to suit budget and comfort as well as coming in different thicknesses.
-These normally range from 2.5cm to 10cm thick.
+These come with different coverings to suit budget and comfort.
+The thickness or depth normally range from 2.5cm to 12cm thick.

 CONS: can puncture although repair patch is normally included, still feel as if you are sleeping on the ground.